-In his 42 matches as England captain, Chris Robshaw led the side to 25 wins before the leadership passed to Dylan Hartley for this year’s RBS 6 Nations Championship in which Chris started all five games and played a valuable role in the Grand Slam.
-He also played an important part in the 39-28 victory over Australia in the opening game in this summer’s series at Brisbane and became man of the match in Melbourne after one of his finest displays in an England shirt.
+In his 42 matches as England captain, Chris Robshaw led the side to 25 wins before the leadership passed to Dylan Hartley for the 2016 RBS 6 Nations Championship in which Chris started all five games and played a valuable role in the Grand Slam.
+He also played an important part in the 39-28 victory over Australia in the opening game in last June’s series at Brisbane and became man of the match in Melbourne after one of his finest displays in an England shirt.
 It was made even more memorable by Chris leading out the team when winning his 50th cap.
 He was among the stand-out players on the tour.

-Chris had captained his country for the 40th time in the RWC match against Wales last September to overtake Martin Johnson’s England total.
+Chris had captained his country for the 40th time in the RWC match against Wales in September 2015 to overtake Martin Johnson’s England total.
 Only Will Carling (59 Tests) has been in charge in more games.
-Chris guided his side to four wins in five matches during last winter’s RBS 6 Nations Championship while maintaining the highest level of personal performance.
-They include the sensational 21-16 win over Wales in Cardiff in February last year and the fabulous 38-21 triumph over New Zealand at Twickenham in December 2012.
+Chris guided his side to four wins in five matches during the 2015 RBS 6 Nations Championship while maintaining the highest level of personal performance.
+They included the sensational 21-16 win over Wales in Cardiff, followed by the fabulous 38-21 triumph over New Zealand at Twickenham in December 2012.

 It was England’s biggest win in the fixture, exceeding the 13-point margin at Twickenham back in 1936, and ended the All Blacks’ unbeaten sequence of 20 matches.
 Chris went on to lead his team to a 38-18 Calcutta Cup victory over Scotland at Twickenham in February 2013.